ORC: Network Group-based Knowledge Distillation using Online Role Change: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel mechanism called Network group-based Knowledge Distillation using Online Role Change.
-The knowledge distillation method based on multiple teachers previously had limitations in that immature teachers distill and transfer false knowledge.
+In this paper, we propose a novel mechanism called Network group-based KD using ORC strategy.
+The previous KD methods based on multiple teachers had limitations in that immature teachers distill and transfer false knowledge.
 In order to overcome this issue, we promote a top-ranked student to a temporary teacher in the student group at every iteration.
 Then, group teaching is performed after including the temporary teacher in the teacher group to prevent false knowledge transfer.
 Furthermore, we propose intensive teaching in which the student group provides flexible feedback on error instances to fine-tune the pivot teacher.
 This mechanism enables the pivot teacher to understand the student group deeper.
+In addition, through private teaching, temporary teacher can perform the role of education well.
 Our method is used at each iteration of the training process, and it has been demonstrated by experiments to be an effective way of knowledge transfer.

+\textbf{Acknowledgement.} This work was supported by Korea IITP grants (No.2021-0-00951, Dev. of Cloud based Autonomous Driving AI learning SW; No.2021-0-02068, AI Innovation Hub; IITP-2023-No.RS-2023-00255968, AI Convergence Innovation Human Resources Dev.) and by Korea NRF grant (NRF-2022R1A2C1091402).
+W. Hwang is the corresponding author.